luapower/nw/nw.md

 #### `app:quit()`

-Quit app, i.e. close all windows and stop the loop.
+Quit the app, i.e. close all windows and stop the loop.

 Quitting is a multi-phase process:

 1. the `app:quitting()` event is fired.
 If it returns false, quitting is aborted.
 2. the `win:closing()` event is fired on all top-level (i.e. without a parent) windows.
 If any of them returns false, quitting is aborted.
 3. `win:close(true)` is called on all windows.
 If new windows are created during this process, quitting is aborted.
 4. the app loop is stopped.

 Calling quit() when the loop is not running or if quitting is in progress does nothing.